bgaber/azure-devops-cicd-project/README.md

 Goal
 ----
-The objective of this project wasto create a web application that’s scalable and robust, as well as a stable deployment pipeline for the application.
+The objective of this project was to create a web application that’s scalable and robust, as well as a stable deployment pipeline for the application.

-The objective was achieved by designing and building a DevOps CICD Pipeline using Azure DevOps Pipeline, ARM Templates, App Service, Front Door, Blob Storage, Cosmos DB, and Virtual Network services from Azure.
+The objective was achieved by designing and building a DevOps CICD Pipeline using Azure DevOps Pipeline, ARM Templates, App Service, Front Door, Blob Storage, Cosmos DB, Functions and Virtual Network services from Azure.

 Outcome
 -------